TITLE 7 HEALTH

 H. Public hearing process: The advisory board chairperson shall conduct the public hearing so as to provide a reasonable opportunity for all interested persons to be heard without making the hearing unreasonably lengthy or cumbersome or burdening the record with unnecessary repetition.

-(1) A quorum of the advisory board shall consist of three voting members.
+(1) A quorum of the advisory board shall consist of five voting members.

 (2) The advisory board chairperson or alternate shall convene each public hearing by: